SUSE-Cloud/suse-cloud-appliances/vagrant/building-boxes/README.md

     Enterprise Server (SLES) 11 SP3, which will be used to provision two controller nodes (forming an HA cluster), and a compute node.

-Instructions for building them are contained within the READMEs in those subdirectories.
+Obsolete instructions for building them are contained within the READMEs in those subdirectories.